dotnet-script/dotnet-script/README.md

 Let us take a quick look at what is going on here.

-`#! "netcoreapp1.1"` simply tells OmniSharp to resolve metadata in the context of netcoreapp1.1.
+`#! "netcoreapp1.1"` tells OmniSharp to resolve metadata in the context of a`netcoreapp1.1` application.

 `#r "nuget:NetStandard.Library,1.6.1"` brings in the the [NetStandard.Library 1.6.1](https://www.nuget.org/packages/NETStandard.Library/1.6.1) from NuGet.